-The Biological Defence Department includes the Specialised Infection Hospital for persons affected with dangerous or exotic infections under biosafety level 3 & 4 conditions equipped with laboratories for diagnostics of selected biological agents.
-It also offers isolation-quarantine capabilities for examination of the troops returning from military missions abroad.
+The Biological Defence Department includes the Specialized Infection Hospital for persons affected with dangerous or exotic infections under biosafety level 3 & 4 conditions equipped with laboratories for diagnostics of selected biological agents.
+It also offers isolation-quarantine capabilities for the examination of the troops returning from military missions abroad.

 The Department serves as a training and education facility both for military and civilian specialists from the Czech Republic and within the NATO (Centre of Excellence).

 The Department is part of the Integrated Rescue System of the Czech Republic, and, at the same time, it is involved in the NATO biological defence system.